 You are free to compile your plugin with whatever compiler you wish.
 If, however, you wish to write a Qt plugin (i.e. a plugin using the Qt framework) you should remember following:

-For more information on plugins, refer to following projects located in V-REP's installation directory:
+For more information on plugins, refer to following repositories:

-programming/v_repExtPluginSkeleton: represents a plugin template that you can use to create your own plugin.
+v_repExtPluginSkeleton: represents a plugin template that you can use to create your own plugin.
+See also v_repExtPluginSkeletonNG

 The main client application